Moment

 3. Cropped vs. Full-Frame Lenses

-Full-frame and APS-C formats indicate the sensor's physical dimensions, entirely different from pixel count.
-A full-frame sensor is 36mm by 24mm in size based on the traditional 35mm film format.
-An APS-C sensor is 1.5 times smaller, 25.1mm by 16.7mm, and named after the Advanced Photo System type-C film format, hence its abbreviation.
+Full-frame and APS-C formats refer to the physical size of a camera’s sensor, which has nothing to do with how many pixels it has.
+It gets a little more technical: a full-frame sensor measures 36mm by 24mm, based on the classic 35mm film format.
+Meanwhile, an APS-C sensor is around 1.5 times smaller, coming in at 25.1mm by 16.7mm, and gets its name from the Advanced Photo System type-C film format (hence the abbreviation).

 This term – full-frame – was defined in contrast to more minor, or APS-C, camera sensors.
 A full-frame lens is roughly equivalent to a 35mm film frame, while an APS-C sensor is slightly smaller.
 When you mount a full-frame lens on a camera with an APS-C sensor, you will get a crop factor; your camera's APS-C-size sensor magnifies the scene to produce an image that will match the lens's full-frame image circle.

-The effect is that a 50mm full-frame lens mounted on an APS-C body with a 1.5x crop factor will capture a field-of-view that is the same as a 75mm on a full-frame body.
+The effect is that a 50mm full-frame lens mounted on an APS-C body with a 1.5x crop factor will capture a field of view that is the same as that of a 75mm on a full-frame body.

 An image without an alt, whoops